 However, the trainer’s journey hadn’t been one untrammelled rise to the top, and one of his setbacks was when he was disqualified together with one of his apprentice jockeys over the running of Blackbeard in a novice handicap at Eagle Farm in January 1932.
 As already noted, it was the wartime restrictions in Queensland that brought George Anderson to Sydney in the autumn of 1942, and he was to spend nearly four years training here.
 Apart from Tea Rose, he won a number of good races during his stay with the likes of Eureka and Falcon Knight and the latter was to credit him with a King’s Cup in 1947 when he returned to Brisbane after the War.
 He was rarely without a good horse in his stable and trained both High Jip and Basha Felika in the years after the war.
 He never lived long enough to see Basha Felika win the 1951 Caulfield Cup, dying a few months before at the age of fifty-seven following a prolonged illness.
 Even at the time of his death after twenty-nine years of training, Anderson headed the Queensland trainers’ list of stakes won for the season.
 Rarely forthcoming with pressmen, Anderson believed he only owed his loyalty to his coterie of owners.
 After all, he argued, it was the owner who paid his bills.

 Mr Standfast, the sire of Tea Rose, hailed from a most remarkable family.
 Bred in England in 1931, he was by Buchan, Lord Astor’s great racehorse that had been runner-up in both the Two Thousand Guineas and English Derby of 1919.
 Cinna, the dam of Mr Standfast, is one of the most famous foundation mares in history and Ross du Bourg in his excellent book ‘The Australian and New Zealand Thoroughbred’ argues that: “she has possibly exerted a greater influence for good than any other broodmare on the development of the Australasian blood-horse this [twentieth] century”.
 A first-class filly, Cinna won both the One Thousand Guineas and Coronation Stakes and was beaten only a neck for the Oaks in 1920.
+Cinna’s record as a broodmare shouldn’t have come as a surprise considering her distinguished pedigree.
+She was got by Polymelus from Baroness La Fleche, by Ladas from La Fleche, by St Simon from Quiver, who was a three-quarter sister-in-blood to Musket.
 At stud, apart from Mr Standfast, she produced the great stallions Beau Pere and Balloch – so influential in this part of the world – in addition to Gay Shield and Dink.
+All five of those sons served as stallions in New Zealand.
 Cinna’s two daughters, Belle Mere and Celebrity, also feature in the pedigrees of a host of good horses in Australia and New Zealand.

 The misfortunes that had marred her closing days on the racecourse extended to the breeding paddock.
 She failed to produce even one living foal.
 In her first season at stud Tea Rose visited Emborough, the sire of Bernborough, who was standing in Queensland.
 The following year she was booked to Dhoti, the resident stallion at Ted Underwood’s Warlaby Stud in Victoria.
 To break the long journey, Barnes arranged that Tea Rose would rest a few days with her old trainer, George Anderson, in Sydney.
 She slipped her foal on the day she arrived there.
 In due course, however, she kept her appointment with Dhoti, getting in foal and everything went well until a few weeks before the birth was due.
 Then with complications, an operation was necessary to remove the foal and save the mare.
 She was given a year off and then served in three successive seasons at Warlaby Stud, to Dhoti (twice) and Helios.
 She missed each time and died while foaling in 1954.
 And so, this wonderful filly – the only member of her sex to win the AJC Derby in the twentieth century in the spring – passed from the scene without issue.